warber0x/Fluvver/README.md

 ## Additional Features:

 - Detection of Boring SSL: The script can identify the presence of Boring SSL within the APK.
 To bypass ssl pinning, boring ssl is the one to patch.
 So, the script detect the presence in the binary if it's used.
-- Detection of Non-Genuine Flutter APKs: Certain APKs may be tampered with, resulting in discrepancies between the snapshot_hash values in libapp.so and libflutter.so, compared to those utilized by the Dart SDK and Flutter Engine.
+- Detection of Non-Genuine Flutter APKs: Certain APKs may be tampered with, resulting in a differences between the snapshot_hash values in libapp.so and libflutter.so, compared to those utilized by the Dart SDK and Flutter Engine.
 The script can automatically detect such anomalies by identifying invalid hashes.